EGMONT – The Royal Institute for International Relations

-EGMONT - The Royal Institute for International Relations, also known as the Egmont Institute, is an independent and non-profit Brussels-based think tank dedicated to interdisciplinary research on international relations.
+EGMONT – The Royal Institute for International Relations, also known as the Egmont Institute, is a government-dependent and non-profit Brussels-based think tank dedicated to interdisciplinary research on international relations.
 The main activities of the Egmont Institute include research, the organisation of events, and training for civil servants.
 The Institute is associated to the Foreign Ministry of Belgium, from which it receives a substantial part of its funding.
 The Egmont Institute furthermore receives funding from EU Institutions, membership fees and private partners.

 History

-In 1947, the Royal Institute for International Relations (the Institute’s original name) was founded by a number of distinguished Belgian politicians.
-Among these Belgian figures were political leaders such as Paul van Zeeland, former Prime Minister; Prof. Charles de Visscher, member of the International Court of Justice; Prof. Fernand Dehousse, member of the Belgian delegation to the Conference of San Francisco; and Prof. Henri Rolin, Senator and Barrister-at-law.
+In 1947, the Royal Institute for International Relations (the Institute’s original name) was founded by Belgian political leaders including Paul van Zeeland, former Prime Minister; Prof. Charles de Visscher, member of the International Court of Justice; Prof. Fernand Dehousse, member of the Belgian delegation to the Conference of San Francisco; and Prof. Henri Rolin, Senator and Barrister-at-law.
 In 2006, in the run up to its sixtieth anniversary, the Institute changed its name to “EGMONT – The Royal Institute for International Relations” referring to the Egmont Palace, where many of its events are held.